-6 lessons Simone Biles just gave our girls
+6 lessons Simone Biles just taught our girls

 “What Simone Biles did takes tremendous courage and responsibility,” says Booth Watkins.
 “She took a different path.
 It’s a comma, not a period, and it’s going to take her somewhere even better.
 We don’t want to run a race where we have no energy to finish.
 We stop to refuel so we can finish.
 That’s what makes her great and that is going to be what keeps her great.”

-My Olympic ethos was forged on the career-ending injured ankle of Kerri Strug— sacrificing everything for national pride.
+My Olympic ethos was forged on the injured ankle of Kerri Strug—the idea that champions sacrifice everything for national pride.
 My daughters’ will be defined by a young woman whose power was so great she could hurt herself— or worse—if she was not in control of it.

 Faced with that choice, she exercised an equally rare power—the courage to protect her heart, mind and body.
 And for me, and my daughters, that will be the moment she proved herself the Greatest of All Time.